Water Colour Paints... ...another technique for you to try.

 Just scribble the brush marker over a white tile or even a scrap piece of acetate and use it that way.

 The same rules apply to this medium as Water Colour Pencils and Copics.
 Start with your palest colour first and add the darker ones as you go on.
-It's easirer to blend the colours that way.
+It's easier to blend the colours that way.

 You can always add more colour where needed, but you can't take it away.

-Painting with watercolours, or any other medium you may like to try, is such an enjoyable way to spend your time.
+Water colour paints, or any other medium you may like to try, is such an enjoyable way to spend your time.

 The pictures you create can be incorporated into your cardmaking, for that extra personal touch.